jdeans289/icg2/Readme.md

 See the `test/` directory for examples of intended usage.

 The interface of the MemoryManager is intended to be (nearly?) identical to the Trick Project's [Memory Manager](https://nasa.github.io/trick/documentation/simulation_capabilities/memory_manager/MemoryManager), to allow for a smooth transition.
 Users of Trick should not have to update their simulations when this library is eventually integrated into Trick.
-The integration into `trick-CP` and excision of the old `ATTRIBUTES` (analogue of DataType)  and `REF2` (AllocInfo + specific reference instance info, like units.
-This does not have an analogus type in this project at this point, but it will probably need one eventually.)
+The integration into `trick-CP` and excision of the old `ATTRIBUTES` (analogue of DataType)  and `REF2` (AllocInfo + specific reference instance info, like units) will require a lot of work from Trick developers.
 This integration is planned for Trick 23.